CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 Pain-reducing effects of ginger come from its anti-oxidant capability

-and its ability to inhibit prostaglandins and
+and its capacity to inhibit prostaglandins and

 pain-related nociceptor activity.
 Ginger’s pain-lowering effect